 Pricing Options for Equitable Mobility is one strategy the City is moving forward with support through the American Cities Climate Challenge.

-This fall, PBOT will convene a community task force to advise Portland on the design of potential pricing strategies as well as priorities for any revenue generated through pricing.
-This task force will meet monthly and represent diverse perspectives, interests and expertise from across our community.
-Recruitment for the task force closed on October 9.
-More information about the task force and upcoming meetings will be published here as it is available.
+The Pricing Options for Equitable Mobility Community Task Force will advise the City on the design of potential pricing strategies as well as priorities for any revenue generated through pricing.
+This Task Force meets monthly and represents diverse perspectives, interests and expertise from across our community.
+Learn more about upcoming Task Force meetings.

-Subscribe here to receive email updates about the Pricing for Equitable Mobility project.
+Subscribe here to receive email updates about the Pricing Options for Equitable Mobility project.